Mike Freitag

-Mike Freitag is a retired American soccer defender who played professionally in the Major Indoor Soccer League.
+Mike Freitag is an American retired soccer defender who played professionally in the Major Indoor Soccer League.
 He served six seasons as the head coach of the Indiana Hoosiers men's soccer team.

 Player

 Youth

 Freitag graduated from Christian Brothers College High School in St. Louis, Missouri.
 He then attended Indiana University where he played on the men's soccer team from 1976 to 1979.
 He was a 1979 First Team All American.
 He graduated with bachelor's degree in physical education and earned a master's degree in sports administration from Indiana in 1986.

 Professional

 In 1980, Freitag signed with the San Diego Sockers of the North American Soccer League, but played no first team games.
 That fall, he moved to the Denver Avalanche of the Major Indoor Soccer League.